blynkkk/docs/getting-started/template-quick-setup/set-up-web-dashboard.md

 {% hint style="warning" %}
 **IMPORTANT!** At this stage you have set up a dashboard _template_ only and it will not yet connect to your actual devices.
 You will need to save the template and apply it to actual devices.

-In order to see actual data and interact with your device, you need to go to your devices: Search → My Devices → Device%2F
+In order to see actual data and interact with your device, you need to go to your devices: Search -> My Devices -> Device&#x20;
 {% endhint %}

-## Switch widget settings
+## Switch Widget Settings

 Hover on the widget and you will see a **Configure** (gear) button.
 Click it and it will open widget settings.
 Set up the widget as in the picture below: